ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 OFSwitch13Helper
 ################

-The single ``OFSwitch13helper`` follows the pattern usage of normal helpers.
-It can be used to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to a single or multiple controllers.
+The ``OFSwitch13Helper`` follows the pattern usage of normal helpers.
+This is a base class that must be extended to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to single or multiple OpenFlow controllers.
 By default, the connections between switches and controllers are created using a single shared out-of-band CSMA channel, with IP addresses assigned using a /24 network mask.
 Users can modify this configuration by changing the ChannelType attribute at instantiation time.
 Dedicated out-of-band connections over CSMA or Point-to-Point channels are also available, using a /30 network mask for IP allocation.
-The use of standard |ns3| channels and devices provides realistic connections with delay and error models.
+The use of standard
+|ns3| channels and devices provides realistic connections with delay and error
+models.

+This base class brings the methods for configuring the switches.
+The ``InstallSwitch()`` method can be used to create and aggregate an ``OFSwitch13Device`` object for each switch node.
+By default, the ``InstallSwitch()`` method configures the switches without ports, so users must add the ports to the switch later, using the device ``AddSwitchPort()``.
+However, it is possible to send to the ``InstallSwitch()`` method a container with ``NetDevices`` that can be configured as switch ports of a single switch node.

+Each port can be constructed over a ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (these connections must be previously defined by the user).
+It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.

+This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
+Please, check the :ref:`output` section for detailed information.

-This helper was designed to configure a single OpenFlow network domain.
+Please note that this base helper class was designed to configure a single OpenFlow network domain.
 All switches will be connected to all controllers on the same domain.
-If you want to configure separated OpenFlow domains on your network topology (with their
-    individual switches and controllers) so you may need to use a different instance of this helper for each domain.
+If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of the derived helper class for each domain.
 In this case, don't forget to use the ``SetAddressBase()`` method to change the IP network address of the other helper instances, in order to avoid IP conflicts.

+OFSwitch13InternalHelper
+########################

+This helper extends the base class and can be instantiated to create and configure an OpenFlow 1.3 network domain composed of one or more OpenFlow switches connected to a single or multiple internal simulated OpenFlow controllers.
+It brings methods for installing the controller and creating the OpenFlow channels.

-To configure the controller, the ``InstallController()`` method can be used to create a new learning controller application and install it into the controller node indicated as parameter.
+To configure the controller, the ``InstallController()`` method can be used to create a (default) new learning controller application and install it into the controller node indicated as parameter.
 It is also possible to install a different controller application other than the learning controller using this same method by setting the proper application parameter.
 Note that this helper is prepared to install a single controller application at each controller node, so don't install a second application on the same node, otherwise the helper will crash.

-For configuring the switches, the ``InstallSwitch()`` method can be used to create and aggregate an ``OFSwitch13Device`` object for each switch node.
-By default, the ``InstallSwitch()`` method configures the switches without ports, so users must add the ports to the switch later, using the device ``AddSwitchPort()``.
-However, it is possible to send to the ``InstallSwitch()`` method a container with ``NetDevices`` that can be configured as switch ports of a single switch node.

-Each port can be constructed over a ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (these connections must be previously defined by the user) It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.

 After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between switches and controllers.
 After calling this method, you'll not be allowed to install more switches nor controllers using this helper.

-This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
-Please, check the :ref:`output` section for detailed information.

 Attributes
 ==========